SilentGene/pathwiz/README.md

 ![Pathwiz Screenshot](preview.jpg)

 ## Usage
-Download the html file in the repository and open it in your web browser.
+Download the html file in the repository and open it in your web browser (recommended: Chrome or Edge).
 You'll find out how to use it as it's simple enough.

 ## The Origin Story (aka My Pain Point)